Here are some of the questions typically asked by Sellers, and my answers:

 - I never heard from or saw the agent once the listing was signed.

 One of the hardest calls I make is telling a Seller that there is no activity for the property.
 If that is the case it is essential to discuss what is happening and what is not.
-I don’t disappear without you knowing about it AND I have wonderful partners who follow my work should I be gone.
+You will know when/where I will take a day or two off, or go on vacation.
+I don’t disappear without you knowing about it.
+My team is behind me.

 - The agent didn’t fully explain the market conditions to me.